TheGoodlike13/liberty_or_death/README.md

 It's owned by 'openldap' now, but I guess it just can't do it.
 It won't open.
 It's bolted shut.
 I've seen better displays of foliage.
 I DON'T EVEN KNOW IF THAT IS THE RIGHT QUOTE AND I DON'T CARE ANYMORE!

+[#oh_my_fucking_god](#oh_my_fucking_god)!
+This entire time it was something else.
+I randomly google'd random parts of the system message 'apparmor="DENIED" operation="open"' and I discovered that some random program that I never setup in any way shape or form that I could remember was randomly blocking access to my random files for no fucking reason.
+And without informing me in any way, shape or form.
+What the fuck, Ubuntu?
+I only exposed almost everything with 'chmod 777' while trying to fix this.
+Such security, much carnage prevented.

+Like, seriously?
+Where was this "apparmor" when I was trying to edit the files using a text editor with my normal user account?
+Not important no more, eh?
+But a program reading a file owned by its user - can't have that!
+Computor might explode after all!

+I /spit on this garbage.

+    sudo apt install apparmor-utils
+    sudo aa-disable slapd
+    ldapwhoami -Q -Y GSSAPI -H ldapi:///
+    > dn:uid=bob,cn=gssapi,cn=auth

+I feel just about as betrayed and fucked as when I beat random Dark Souls 3 bosses finally after slamming my head against them.
+And if you somehow like Dark Souls 3 just pretend I said Elden Ring, never played that but everyone that dislikes it uses the same exact arguments I used for Dark Souls 3, so it should still make sense.